Petra, authentic jewel of Jordan

 If you like to climb up, let the guy lead you because the path is not marked and in some points not so safe.
-Pretty much at half way there is the junction that link this route with the High place of Sacrifice trail, so, once completed the Treasury trail you can continue along the other trail.
+Pretty much at the halfway, there is the junction that links this route with the High place of Sacrifice trail, so, once completed the Treasury trail you can continue along the other trail.

 In our opinion, the view from the left side of the Siq is much better than the right side but, if you have time, you should try both.

-How to get there: The best way to enjoy Jordan is by car.
+The best way to enjoy Jordan is by car.
 You can rent a sedan and go around the country with any problem.
 From Amman is 230 km, from Aqaba is 120 km.
-If you want to take the air conditioned Bus check at jett.com.
+If you want to take the air-conditioned Bus check at jett.com.
 The daily rides from Amman (Jett bus station, Abdali) start from 6.30 am (10 JD).
-Public minibuses from Amman to Wadi Musa (Petra Town) leave from Mujamaa Janobi station from 9.00 until 16.00 and from Wadi Musa to Amman from 6.00 till 13:00 (JD 5).
-Next to the Visitor Center you’ll also find a taxi service to the main destinations.
+Public mini buses from Amman to Wadi Musa (Petra Town) leave from Mujamaa Janobi station from 9.00 until 16.00 and from Wadi Musa to Amman from 6.00 till 13:00 (JD 5).
+Next to the Visitor Center, you’ll also find a taxi service to the main destinations.

 Check out our Travel Resources for the best companies to use for arranging your trip!